haikus-in-c/haikus-in-c.github.io/_posts/2013-04-12-spotify-programming-challenge-reggae.markdown

 ---
 layout: post
-title: "So This is what Reggae Feels Like"
+title: "So This is What Reggae Feels Like"
 author: "Ian Zapolsky"
 category: posts
 ---